endjamenson/WiFiDetector/README.md

 sudo python3 installer.py

 Once this has been done, the device will be in the desired state, as long as no monitor is installed, and you are not remoted into the device.
 It will scan for any new MAC addresses and alarm whenever they are found, and turn on Pin 5 of the raspberry pi.
+Hook up a relay to said pin if you want, and then a relay can actuate any device you would want.

+If you would like to buy me a coffee, here is an ETH wallet.
+0x1ce14a098ba2eeb3886894248fdb9a0de48283d8